philou/auchandirect-scrAPI/README.md

 ### Client side usage

-In order to make it possible for a web browser to automaticaly connect to auchandirect.fr (for example in an iframe, to pay for a cart that was previously filled with this gem on the server), the cart The Auchandirect::ScrAPI::Cart classes exposes enough information to generate the html that makes this possible.
-You can have a look at spec/lib/auchandirect/scrAPI/client_cart_shared_examples.rb for more details. /This whole thing remains tricky and subject to failures though./
+In order to make it possible for a web browser to automaticaly connect to auchandirect.fr (for example in an iframe, to pay for a cart that was previously filled with this gem on the server), the Auchandirect::ScrAPI::Cart class exposes enough information to generate the html that makes this possible.
+You can have a look at spec/lib/auchandirect/scrAPI/client_cart_shared_examples.rb for more details. *This whole thing remains tricky and subject to failures though.*

 ### Testing